murdrd00/SurfacePro6-Hackintosh-EFI/README.md

 ## How to Use
 1. Create a macOS Monterey installer USB.
 2. Copy the entire EFI folder to your EFI partition.
-3. Configure your SerialNumber, MLB, and SystemUUID using ([CorpNewt GenSMBIOS](https://github.com/corpnewt/GenSMBIOS)).
+## 3. Configure your SerialNumber, MLB, and SystemUUID using ([CorpNewt GenSMBIOS](https://github.com/corpnewt/GenSMBIOS)).
+(Use MacBookPro15,2)
-4. Set ROM to your Wi-Fi USB MAC address.
+4. Set ROM to your Wi-Fi USB's MAC address.
 5. Boot using OpenCore.
 For more info, see the ([OpenCore Install Guide](https://dortania.github.io/OpenCore-Install-Guide/prerequisites.html#prerequisites)).

 ## Notes